 This page contains sample papers formatted in seventh edition APA Style.
-The sample papers show the format students should use to submit a course assignment and that authors should use to submit a manuscript for publication in a professional journal.
-If you are writing or publishing an APA Style paper in another context (e.g., for a dissertation), check with your instructor or publisher for additional formatting guidelines.
+The sample papers show the format that authors should use to submit a manuscript for publication in a professional journal and that students should use to submit a paper to an instructor for a course assignment.
+You can download the Word files to use as templates and edit them as needed for the purposes of your own papers.

 Sample papers from the Publication Manual

-The following two sample papers were published in annotated format in the Publication Manual and are reproduced here for your ease of reference.
-The annotations draw attention to relevant content and formatting and provide users with the relevant sections of the Publication Manual (7th ed.) to consult for more information.
+The following two sample papers were published in annotated form in the Publication Manual and are reproduced here as PDFs for your ease of use.
+The annotations draw attention to content and formatting and provide the relevant sections of the Publication Manual (7th ed.) to consult for more information.

-We also offer these sample papers in Microsoft Word (.docx) file format without the annotations.
+Finally, we offer these sample papers in Microsoft Word (.docx) format without the annotations.

 Sample papers in real life